IPlayKindred/HmHm-design-doc/to do..md

 - use the brushlong/lat value as a force value and add that force value through the wheel appropriate rigidbody.

 and that's it, that's how you evolve the physics model.

+### how to deal with the engine rpm
+- just keep the rpm engine code. but when the clutch is dropped the rpm is just the wheel rpm but translated.